rbenchmark/benchmarks/docs/running_benchmark.md

   + perf: Linux perf, only available on Linux platform.
 The reported value is from "perf stat"
   + system.time: measure the time use R system.time() (inside R process)
 - --rvm: Choose a R VM for running the benchmark.
 All RVMs are defined in the [rbench.cfg](../utility/rbench.cfg) under the utility directory.
-  + R: the default R in your enviroment, with R byte-code compiler disabled
+  + R: the default R in your environment, with R byte-code compiler disabled
-  + R-bytecode: the default R in your enviroment, with R byte-code compiler enabled.
+  + R-bytecode: the default R in your environment, with R byte-code compiler enabled.
 By default, we use this R VM for benchmarking
   + ...: other R VMs listed in the [rbench.cfg](../utility/rbench.cfg)
 - --warmup_rep: The number of repetition to execute run() in warmup.
 Default is 2.
 - --bench_rep: The number of repetition to execute run() in Benchmark.
 At least 1.
 Default is 5.
 - source: R source file for the benchmark or a directory containing the benchmark files or a .list file containing a list of R benchmark files
 - args: the arguments that will be parsed into the source file.
+- timingfile: the file to log the timing data in CSV format.
+Default is "rbench.csv"
+- bench_log: the file to log the output from the benchmarks or "stdout" to redirect to the script stdout (usually screen).

 ## Specify target for benchmarking